ZeroIntensity/pyawaitable/docs/overview.md

 !!! info "Calling Conventions"

     PyAwaitable distributes it's functions via [capsules](https://docs.python.org/3/extending/extending.html#using-capsules), meaning that the PyAwaitable library file doesn't actually export the functions above.
-Instead, calling `awaitable_init` initializes the ABI in your file.
-This means that, for example, `awaitable_new` is *actually* defined as:
+Instead, calling `pyawaitable_init` initializes the ABI in your file.
+This means that, for example, `pyawaitable_new` is *actually* defined as:
     ```c
-    #define awaitable_new awaitable_abi->awaitable_new
+    #define pyawaitable_new pyawaitable_abi->pyawaitable_new
     ```

     For information why this is the behavior, see [this discussion](https://discuss.python.org/t/linking-against-installed-extension-modules/51710).